UI styling overview for Docker extensions

-Our Design System is a constantly evolving set of specifications that aim to ensure visual consistency across Docker products, and meet level AA accessibility standards.
-We’ve opened parts of it to extension authors, documenting basic styles (color, typography) and components.
-See: Docker Extensions Styleguide.
+Our Design System is a constantly evolving set of specifications that aim to ensure visual consistency across Docker products, and meet level AA accessibility standardsopen_in_new.
+We've opened parts of it to extension authors, documenting basic styles (color, typography) and components.
+See: Docker Extensions Styleguideopen_in_new.

 We require extensions to match the wider Docker Desktop UI to a certain degree, and reserve the right to make this stricter in the future.

 To get started on your UI, follow the steps below.